particle-iot/docs/src/content/tutorials/learn-more/weather.md

 | `snow` | millimeters | inches | 0.0393701 |
 | `precipitation` | millimeters | inches | 0.0393701 |

+### Weather condition codes and icons

+These are described in the [OpenWeather API docs](https://openweathermap.org/weather-conditions).

+For example, the icon 01d is a clear sky during the day.
+10d is rain.

+For each weather condition there's both a numeric id (500), a main category (Rain), and a description (light rain).
+The description is localized.

 ## Device-specific location

 In this tutorial thus far, we've encoded the location in the webhook.
 But what if you wanted device-specific location?